Municipal Guard (Odesa): The Municipal Guard

 On April 16, 2015 the decision was taken to establish a municipal enterprise of the Odesa City Council "The Municipal Guard".

 The newly established enterprise includes former members of security companies "Gepard" and "Narodnaya Strazha".

 In March 2016 municipal enterprise "The Municipal Guard" received the first level license for security activities of the Ministry of Internal Affairs and received the right to carry special means (gas cartridges, rubber batons), to patrol the streets, to protect administrative buildings and ensure the security of administrative buildings and individuals.
 Other functions of the Municipal Guard include the promotion of the protection and maintenance of public order during mass events, as well as the control over trade, dismantling and installation of small architectural forms, implementation of rules for development, repair of buildings and sidewalks, dismantling of uniparkers, fight against illegal seizures of land, control of passage of vehicles on the Health Route.

 The municipal enterprise "The Municipal Guard" took over the functions of guarding the Odesa City Council, as well as the district councils of Odesa, after which the admission of social activists and journalists to the city council was restricted.
 On the fact of non-admission of journalists on June 14, 2017 to the session of the Odesa City Council criminal proceedings were initiated.

 On December 14, 2017 at the session of the Odesa City Council, a decision was taken to reorganize the municipal enterprise "The Municipal Guard" into the municipal institution "Municipal Watch".

 The necessity for reorganization was justified by the fact that the municipal enterprise was not engaged in the activities related to making a profit, therefore it was reorganized into a municipal institution.

 On April 25, 2018, the Odesa City Council decided to allocate an additional ₴26 million to increase wages to employees of the municipal enterprise "Municipal Guard", the purchase of ammunition, clothing and other needs.
 Director of the Department of Municipal Guard Viktor Kuznetsov justified the need to increase the number of employees of the "Municipal Guard" from 100 to 200 people.

+The Municipal Guard was liquidated on 30 October 2025.